vahidhedayati/modaldynamix/README.md

 From what I understand this is soon to be the past, so maybe this will be revisited for grails 2.4

-This is quite similar to above but actual calls on g:remoteForm functionality and does require for you to provide more fields within the g:modalForm tag as you will see in this example.
+This is quite similar to above but actual calls on g:remoteForm functionality and does require for you to provide more fields within the md:modalForm tag as you will see in this example.

 [testRemoteForm.gsp](https://github.com/vahidhedayati/grails-modaldx-test/blob/master/grails-app/views/testdynamix/testRemoteForm.gsp)